Ambitious fuel switch project will slash carbon emissions

 Refining bauxite into alumina takes a lot of energy, and currently, Hydro has long been using fuel oil to power part of this process.
 This leads to a high amount of carbon emissions.

 The switch to liquified natural gas, a much cleaner fuel, will lead to huge savings in carbon emissions – 600,000 tonnes a year for a start – and will contribute a large share of Hydro’s ambition to cut overall climate-related emissions by 30% by 2030.
+In April of 2022, Hydro Alunorte signed a USD 200 million sustainability-linked loan to finance the project.

 They describe how the switch not only will cut carbon emissions, it will also improve the environment for our workers and the local communities, as well as build out critical infrastructure that can be a foundation for industrial and economic growth in the region.